Transfer Money

 Western Union is the most popular Money Transfer service for foreigners in Argentina because they give a competitive rate and have lots of locations.

-Other money services include Moneygram and Remitly but Western Union dominates the market because of its ease of use, good rates and numerous locations throughout Buenos Aires and cities around the country.
+Other money services include Moneygram and Remitly, but Western Union dominates the market because of its ease of use, good rates and numerous locations throughout Buenos Aires and cities around the country.

-Welcome to the thrilling adventure of dealing with money in Argentina.
-Exchanging currency on the black market is a legal grey area but a common practice for locals and a huge benefit for foreigners.
+Exchanging currency on the black market is a legal grey area but a common practice for locals.

-If you’re planning to visit Argentina and want to exchange money on the black market, keep in mind that USD, Euros, and Brazilian Reales are the only three currencies in demand.
+If you’re planning to visit Argentina and want to exchange money on the black market, keep in mind that USD, Euros, and Brazilian Reales are the only three foreign currencies in demand.

 The one way that travelers or digital nomads can get their hands on dollars is by hoping to a border country, such as hopping across the river to Colonia, Uruguay from Buenos Aires.